Hospital-grade, fully in-bra

 If you’re unable to find plan details or wish to confirm coverage, give your insurance company a call.
 They’ll be able to answer any questions you may have about breast pump coverage, which breast pumps you’re eligible for and when you might receive your pump.

 Willow Tip: Already purchased your breast pump?
 You may qualify for reimbursement depending on your plan.
-Keep those receipts (and keep reading for more tips), mama!
+Keep those receipts (and keep reading for more tips)!

 Your insurance provider may require you to have a prescription from your doctor or you may have to show proof that you’re receiving maternity care.

 Typically, insurance companies need to see the physician’s national provider identifier (NPI) number and a diagnosis code (for pregnancy).
-Ask your physician or midwife for additional assistance.
+Don't worry if you don't know what that means - your physician and midwife will know what information to provide!

 Do you cover hospital-grade rental, personal double electric pumps, or both?
 Your insurance may only cover hospital-grade pumps through rental.
 Be sure to ask how long you’ll be able to rent a pump, if applicable.
 Some moms only need a pump to establish nursing, while others need a long-term set-up.
 If you don’t require a hospital-grade pump, be sure to ask what other types are available.